Site logo

 La Senyera is the official flag of Catalonia, Aragón, the Balearic Islands and Valencia.
 L’Estelada is an unofficial flag and is generally waved by supporters of Catalonia’s independence from Spain.
 The difference between the two types of L’Estelada is their political stance, L’Estelada was adopted by Nationalists and L’Estelada Vermella was adopted by leftist groups to symbolise a socialist independence movement of all Catalan-speaking areas.

-Every 11th of September, Catalonia celebrates something they call “La Diada”, this day is comparable to the 4th of July in the United States except with fewer fireworks, more traditional music, and activities such as the ‘Castellers’.
+Every 11th of September, Catalonia celebrates something they call “La Diada”, a day that is comparable to the 4th of July in the United States except with fewer fireworks, more traditional music, and activities such as the ‘Castellers’.
 La Diada commemorates the Catalans’ courage and honour from that day.

 Barcelona is also reminded of the events of that day every time the clock strikes 17.14 minutes of game time in the Camp Nou stadium (home to the world-famous football club FC Barcelona).
 At this moment of the game, Camp Nou comes alive with the screaming of “Hi ha independencia” which means there is independence.
 There is also an intense whistling noise whenever the Spanish anthem or the anthem of the Champions League plays, because of the €30,000 fine given to the club in 2015 by UEFA for the use of independence symbols.